mnnxp/cadbaselibrary-blender/README.md

 ##### Used (reserved) names in the add-on

-Please don't use `cadbase_file_2018` and `cadbase_file_2018.log` as file or folder names in the CADBase library folder.
+Please don't use `cadbase_file_2018` and `cadbase_file_2018.log` as file or folder names in the library path folder.
 These files store server responses and logs, if you use these filenames for your data, you may lose them.

 If you need to save logs to a file (for example, for debugging, studying, or other purposes), you need to create a _cadbase_file_2018.log_ file in the local library folder.